A Million Little Pieces: Doubts on its authenticity

-All of Winfrey's reactions, as well as video clips of her interview with Frey, are found within her book club's website.

 On January 13, 2006, Steven Levitt, co-author of the book Freakonomics, stated in his blog that, having searched the Centers for Disease Control and Prevention database of mortality detail records, he was unable to identify a single death that reasonably closely matched Frey's description of the circumstances of the death of "Lilly", Frey's alleged girlfriend in the book.
 Following Frey's admission to Winfrey that he had altered Lilly's method of suicide in the book from cutting her wrists to hanging, on January 27, 2006, Levitt recorded on his blog that he was again unable to find a recorded death consistent with Frey's revised description, having previously written, "Frey's primary defense has been to say that his criminal history is a minor part of the book and these inconsistencies do not substantively change the meaning of the story.
 Of course, his criminal history is the only thing that thesmokinggun.com actually looked into.
 Given that virtually nothing checked out, it doesn't bode well for the veracity of the rest of the book."